Unofficial-Extend-Project-Mirror/foam-extend-foam-extend-4.0/doc/buildInstructions/Windows/README.txt

 1) Download and install 7-Zip (see reference list below).
 This is necessary to be able to unzip the rest of the required packages mentioned in later steps.

-2) Download and install wget, CMake, Git, MinGW-w64, ParaView and PExports (see reference list below).
+2) Download and install wget, CMake, Git, MinGW-w64, ParaView, PExports, Java, Subversion, Python (see reference list below).
 Note that some components (example PExports and GMake) may already be available in other packages (such as Strawberry Perl), although you need to be careful of the version numbers.